 In this website the terms 'preschool' and 'kindergarten' are interchangeable.

 Do I Have To Pay For PreSchool?

-Four year old preschool attracts government funding, however, all preschools will charge fees for their service as government funding does not cover the full operating cost.
+Preschool is partially government funding, however, all preschools will charge fees for their service as government funding does not cover the full operating cost.
 Fees will vary depending on many different factors such as hours of attendance and the size of groups and other additional costs.
 Each preschool will have a fees policy that states the parent responsibilities in relation to the payment of fees.

 Why Should I Send My Child To PreSchool?

 During the first five years, children develop and learn much faster than at any other age and preschool provides them with an environment in which this development can be encouraged and stimulated.
 Preschool helps children become more aware of the world around them, and promotes language development, as well as intellectual, physical and emotional skills.

 Activities at preschool are based on play, which is the most important way children learn.
 The preschool program caters to individual needs and offers equipment which is appropriate to the children's stage of development.

 Some developmental considerations in relation to preschool readiness are social, emotional, physical, language and cognitive.